developerbarkinez/developerbarkinez/README.md

 ### Hi there 👋

 My name is Barkin Durmus and this is my GitHub profile.
 I'm a Software Engineer student in Turkey.
-I am trying to improve my code and math skills.
+I am developing front-end and back-end libraries .
 I want to learn artifical intelligence

 - :zap: I love math, programming, data science, and books
 - 🌱 I’m addicted to learning and growing every day